Comparison of different approaches to the quasi-static approximation in Horndeski models: Introduction

-To facilitate the comparison of our results with other works in the literature, we provide an extensive dictionary between our notation and those of previous works in a companion document entitled: Supplementary Materials.
+To facilitate the comparison of our results with other works in the literature, we provide an extensive dictionary between our notation and those of previous works in a Supplementary data document entitled: Supplementary Materials.